-180 Requirements are documented in Transactions (Volume 2a).
+Requirements are documented in transactions (Volume 2a).
 There are no additional requirements on the profile's actors imposed by LCC transactions.

-Transactions Proposal for Order Replacement [LAB-6] and Request for Fulfillment [LAB-7] integrate into the transaction flow of the LTW Profile of the PaLM TF.
+Transactions Order Recommendation [LAB-6] and Request for Fulfillment [LAB-7] integrate into the transaction flow of the LTW Profile of the PaLM Technical Framework.